iCliniq Logo

 • Pharyngeal complications include hoarseness or loss of voice, supraglottic stenosis, and airway compromise.

-• Esophageal complications include difficulty swallowing, aspiration, and narrowing the air passage or food passage in the body (stricture formation).
+• Esophageal complications include difficulty swallowing, aspiration, and narrowing of the air passage or food passage in the body (stricture formation).

 • Anogenital complications also include painful ulcerations, stenosis, and stricture formation.